Jaguar XK engine: 3.0-litre

 3-litre versions of the XK engine were built from 1959 onwards for FIA sports car racing with a 85 mm (3.35 in) bore and 88 mm (3.46 in) stroke.
 It was also popular with small race car manufacturers such as Lister Cars who could not afford to produce their own engines.
 As well as endurance racing, the engine was also used in Formula Libre racing.

-A 3.0-litre XK6 was used in the following road cars:
+A 3.0-litre XK was used in the following road cars: